 Use Tv as Monitor

 No, not at all.
-While you can use the tv as a monitor in most cases, it isn’t always the ideal solution.
+While you can use the tv as monitor in most cases, it isn’t always the ideal solution.
 It’s probably less appealing, practical, and functional than you believe (not to mention, probably not that cheap).
 There’s a reason 32-inch HDTVs aren’t leaping off the shelves when it comes to being utilized as budget-friendly giant screens.

 However, you may use an HDTV as your PC’s display, and your television can also serve as a second screen in a pinch if you need one.
-Here’s everything you need to know about using a TV as a computer display, as well as why you shouldn’t.
+Here’s everything you need to know about using a TV as a computer Monitor, as well as why you shouldn’t.

 Yes, in a nutshell.
 You may require a particular cable, depending on your PC’s outputs and your HDTV’s inputs, and you’ll need to double-check a few settings, but most modern PCs and HDTVs should work fine together.

 HDMI outputs are available on most modern HDTVs.
 DVI ports are available on certain older HDTVs, and some even feature VGA connectors marked for “PC usage.”
 You’re OK to go if your graphics card supports an HDMI output: To connect your PC to your HDMI, utilize an HDMI cable.